 SNMPv2 system architecture looks essentially the same as that of version 1.
-However, there are two significant enhancements in SNMPv2 architecture, which are shown in Figure 6.2.
-First, there are seven messages instead of five. second, two manager applications can communicate with each other at the peer level.
-Another message, report message, is missing from Figure 6.2.
-This is because even though it has been defined as a message, SNMPv2 Working Group did not specify its details.
+There are two significant enhancements in SNMPv2 architecture, which are shown in First, there are seven messages instead of five. second, two manager applications can communicate with each other at the peer level.
+Another message, report message, is missing .This is because even though it has been defined as a message, SNMPv2 Working Group did not specify its details.
 It is left for the implementers to generate the specifications.
 It is not currently being used and is hence omitted from the figure.